o1.world

 - object

-This companion object of class Velocity
+This companion object of class Velocity exists primarily to provide convenience

-methods for creating new instances of Velocity
+methods for creating new instances of Velocity.

-This companion object of class Velocity
+This companion object of class Velocity exists primarily to provide convenience

-methods for creating new instances of Velocity
+methods for creating new instances of Velocity.

 The object has an alias in the top-level package o1, so it’s accessible to students

-simply via import o1.*
+simply via import o1.*.

 - Companion: